AdityaSanthosh/Face-Recognition-Biometric-System/readme.md

 * Very Accurate in Different Light Conditions especially low-light
 * Searches if the newly registering user already exists in the database or if his name or id are already present in the system.
+* Ability to Safely remove a user from the system

 _Algorithm_:
 * Uses Dlib's Histogram of Oriented Gradients Technique for Face Detection and Orientation